How Do Eastern Religions Deal with Substance Abuse and Treatment?

 Hinduism

 Hinduism is one of the oldest religions in the world with nearly 1 billion followers, the majority of whom come from India.
-Hindus will generally believe in one Supreme Being with multiple deities associated with that being and in the notion of reincarnation based on how a person lived in a previous life (karma).
+Hindus will generally believe in one Supreme Being with multiple deities associated with that being and in the notion of reincarnation based on how a person lived in a previous life (karma).5

 In general, Hinduism disapproves of the use of drugs or alcohol, although in some Hindu sects, cannabis products are used to promote spiritual experiences through the use of an intoxicating drink called Soma (not the muscle relaxant).
 However, since the major focus of Hinduism is to achieve spiritual enlightenment and move forward to the process of reincarnation, most sects do not endorse the use of alcohol or drugs.

 Hinduism may involve the use of meditation, yoga, or other techniques to sharpen the spirit, mind, and body of the practitioner.
 The major belief is that the entire universe is connected, that one should have a daily relationship with God, and that one should take responsibility for their behavior as their first intention.
-Thus, the use of self-control and meditation can be used to an advantage for Hindus who are in recovery from some type of substance abuse problem.
+Thus, the use of self-control and meditation can be used to an advantage for Hindus who are in recovery from some type of substance use problem.

 Hinduism also endorses a holistic approach to health and wellness.
 This type of holistic approach, treating all of the needs of the person, is now one of the major focuses in addiction treatment.

-All of these methods have applications in the treatment of substance abuse.
+All of these methods have applications in the treatment of substance use.
 It should be noted that Hinduism concentrates on the use of meditation, prayer, and self-discipline as an approach to recovery as opposed to psychotherapy or medication.

 The goal of treatment providers would be to integrate these principles and use therapeutic techniques that are consistent with the individual’s belief system.
-Counseling approaches that focus on community, holistic treatment, and self-knowledge would be preferable (e.g., family therapy, group therapies, and peer support groups) to individual therapy in many cases.
-Using physicians from the same faith to treat individuals with medications for withdrawal symptoms and other issues that are associated with substance abuse would also be preferable over those from different religious orientations.
+Counseling approaches that focus on community, holistic treatment, and self-knowledge would be preferable (e.g., family therapy, group therapies, and mutual-help groups) to individual therapy in many cases.
+Using physicians from the same faith to treat individuals with medications for withdrawal symptoms and other issues that are associated with substance use would also be preferable over those from different religious orientations.

 Shinto